Kawasaki Kids Foundation

 The doctors had now diagnosed her condition as “Fever of Unknown Origin”.
 Finally 14 days after her initial fever, an echocardiogram was ordered to examine her coronary arteries.
 Yes, they were dilated – Clara had Incomplete/Atypical Kawasaki Syndrome.
 The treatment for this was IVIG (an immunoglobulin).
 Clara received the treatment on day 14 of her illness, and her fever gradually came down.
 It was over…or so we thought.

 A follow-up to the pediatric cardiologist told us it was FAR from over.
 Ideally, to prevent damage to the circulatory system, the IVIG should be administered by day 10.
 It was diagnosed so late because she didn’t fit the age, sex, gender or ethnic demographic, and she didn’t have the classic signs of Kawasaki Disease.
 Clara’s arteries that supply her heart muscle to keep it functioning were large- measuring over 6mm (normal is 2mm).
 Her doctor was stunned that she was not on blood thinners, and had not had any heart damage over the few weeks between her hospital stay and doctor’s visit.
 She was immediately put on several medications.
-Visits every two weeks for the next six weeks showed that the anuerysms were continuing to grow to giant proportions!
-The ultrasound techs had not seen anything like it, but tried not to alarm us.
+Visits every two weeks for the next six weeks showed that the aneurysms were continuing to grow to giant proportions!
+The ultrasound techs had not seen anything like it but tried not to alarm us.